Centre For Capacity Building & Empowerment

 ADDITIONAL INFORMATION ON SOHRA

 Sohra or Cherrapunjee (Anglicized name) is an historical place.
 Once the wettest place in the world, it is the seat of Khasi culture.
 Today, it is very much a tourist delight all the year round, renowned for its caves and cascading waterfalls and when the sky is clear, the plains of Bangladesh can be viewed.
 During the monsoon season, there are tourists who, on a rainy day, would get down from their vehicles to dance in the rain.

 The estimate amounting to Rs.
 17,60,31,000/- (Rupees Seventeen Crore Sixty Lakhs Thirty One Thousand only) has been framed.
 The work shall be carried out as per the latest Indian Standard Codes of Practices and as per Meghalaya P.W.D (Building) specification and standard in particular.
 The rates provided will be effective for a period of 3 years.

 In view of financial constraint, the General Assembly, Presbyterian Church of India envisaged exploring possibilities in approaching well-wishers and donors for this iconic project as follows:

-- All the Units, Presbyteries, District and Church members at their disposal.
+(2) All the Units, Presbyteries, Districts, Churches, Families, Church members at their disposal.